Dublin Metropolitan Regatta – 1943, Maiden Four winning a Heat of the Civic Cup event against Bann RC

 1900 Senior Four.
 Winners of the Subscribers, Pirrie and Connor Cups

 The club has won 20 Irish National Championship titles in its history, as well as victory in the Britannia Challenge Cup at Henley Royal Regatta in 1994.
-It has trained paralympians and FISA World Cup medallists, as as recently as 2016 produced a Silver medallist for Ireland at the Coupe De Jeunesse.
+It has trained paralympians and FISA World Cup medallists, as recently as 2016 produced a Silver medallist for Ireland at the Coupe De Jeunesse.

 Belfast Rowing Club continues to have a strong active membership at all levels, with crews competing at the highest level of domestic competition.